Deophius/singin/readme.md

 17. Copy the files mentioned above into a folder.
 18. Go to task scheduler, add a task that starts `dbman.pyw` 3 minutes after system boot.
 19. Reboot to check.
+20. When asked about the firewall, allow all access.

 ## How do I use this?
 (CLI)